 Although succulents can survive in a crowded setup, I don’t recommend crowding them.
 This is because crowded succulents will attract insects and mold.
 It is better if you give them enough space to breathe and grow freely, and this is something to keep on your mind when deciding how deep, and how wide you want to plant them.

 Generally, you can plant succulents ½ to 1 inch apart.
 This is the best distance either in a pot or with other succulent plants.
 Also, save an inch or at least half of it between the edge of the pot and the base of the plants.
-This is to give your plants enough space, and they will thank you with their vibrant colors and inner peace…
+Give your plants enough space, and they will thank you with their vibrant colors and inner peace…

 Succulents do not need deep soil.
 A 4-inch deep is enough for succulents to grow and thrive healthily.
-It is very important to remember that succulent plants also need the appropriate soil and pot–which is actually even more important than the depth of planting.
+It is very important to remember that succulent plants also need appropriate soil and pot–which is actually even more important than the depth of planting.